ibra2k2/voting_app/README.md

 # voting_app
-voting app using reactjs and bootstrap
+voting app using Reactjs and Bootstrap